Fr75s/bigscraper-gui/GUIDE.md

 - Image Titles

 All of these data points (except the file location) are located in lists, allowing for multiple entries per attribute.

+As for images, all images for each game are typically stored, no matter the type.
+This includes the following types of images (note that some may not be present in some games):

+- Front Box Art
+- Back Box Art
+- 3D Box Art
+- Clear Logo
+- Marquee
+- Gameplay Screenshot
+- Title Screen Screenshot
+- Game Art
+- Physical Media (Disc/Cartridge)

+While all types of images are stored, only some are exported, mostly based on the type or region of the image.